inducer/loopy/doc/tutorial.rst

 In this kernel, when a thread performs the second instruction it uses data produced by *different* threads during the first instruction.
-For correct execution barriers are required, so loopy inserts them.
+Because of this, barriers are required for correct execution, so loopy inserts them.
 Now we'll count the barriers using :func:`loopy.get_barrier_poly`:

 .. doctest::